 What are the average USMLE pass rates at your school of medicine?

 Students must pass two portions of the United States Medical Licensing Exam (USMLE) for graduation.
 The USMLE Step 1 is taken after completing the preclinical basic sciences years of medical school.
 The USMLE Step 2 CK (clinical knowledge) is taken after completing core clinical rotations.
 Both exams are rigorous and require extensive medical knowledge.
-UMHS as one of the medical schools Caribbean bound students look to as a leader in usmle pass rates, and proudly reports an outstanding first-time USMLE Step 2 CK pass rate of 96% with an average score of 231*
+USMLE pass rates are important statistics for medical school applicants to look at.
+The scores students get may play a role in residency placements.

-Read more about the USMLE and pass rates for Caribbean medical schools here
+Read more about the USMLE pass rates for Caribbean medical schools here

 What is the MCAT requirement policy for admission into the Medical school?